Ariful-Islam-01/Console-Application-Development-Using-Numerical-Methods/README.md

 ---

-## 📖 Introduction
+## Project Overview

-This project is a **console-based numerical methods application** developed as part of an academic group project under the **Department of Computer Science and Engineering (CSE)**.
+This project is a **Console-Based Numerical Methods Application** developed as part of an academic group project under the **Department of Computer Science and Engineering (CSE), KUET**.

-The application demonstrates the practical implementation of fundamental numerical techniques used to solve linear and non-linear equations, differential equations, interpolation, numerical integration, numerical differentiation, and curve fitting problems.
+The application demonstrates the practical implementation of fundamental numerical techniques used to solve **linear and non-linear equations, differential equations, interpolation, numerical integration, numerical differentiation, and curve fitting problems**.

 Each numerical method is presented in a structured manner including **theory, source code, sample input, and corresponding output**, ensuring both conceptual clarity and implementation understanding.

+#### Structure of Each Method :
+Each numerical method in the application consists of the following four components:

+1. **Theory** – Mathematical background and explanation
+2. **Code** – Algorithmic implementation
+3. **Input** – User-provided data
+4. **Output** – Computed numerical result

+#### Execution Flow :

+1. User provides required inputs from input file
+2. Algorithm executes
+3. Output is stored in the output file

+#### Input and Output Format :
+- **Input:** Numerical values, matrices, initial guesses, step size, or data points
+- **Output:** Approximate solution and final result

+All interactions are performed via input and output file.

+#### Technologies Used :
+- **Programming Language:** C / C++
+- **Compiler:** GCC / g++
+- **Development Environment:** Code::Blocks / VS Code
+- **Platform:** Windows / Linux

 ---

-## 🔍 Project Overview
-- **Project Type:** Academic Group Project
-- **Application Type:** Console-based Application
-- **Domain:** Numerical Methods
-- **Group Members:** 3

-The application allows users to select a numerical method from a menu, provide necessary inputs, and obtain numerical results.

----

-## 🧮 Methods Implemented
+## Methods Implemented

 ### Solution of Linear Equations